 ANS 1003 Introduction to Animal Science OR 3

 ANS 1236 Introduction to Equine Science 3

-AEB 2192 Farm Records and Accounts OR 3
+AEB 2192 Farm Records and Accounts 3

 ANS 1238C Equine Behavior and Psychology 3

 AEB 2102 Principles of Agribusiness Management OR 3

 AEB 2137C Equine Business Management 3

 SOS 2006 Introduction to Soil Science OR 3

 ANS 1223 Equine Conformation Analysis 3

 ANS 1222 Equine Sales and Marketing OR 3

 ANS 2403 Equine Nutrition 3

 AEB 2104 Principles of Agricultural Economics OR 3

 ANS 1237C Equine Health Care 3

-ECO 2013 Principles of Economics - Macro 3
+ECO 2013 Principles of Economics - Macro OR 3

-OR

 ECO 2023 Principles of Economics - Micro 3

-^{} Note: Courses in this section will be comprised of Required Technical Specialization courses and/or General Education courses needed to fulfill the requirements of the program.
-Actual coursework required will vary based on the student's associate-level coursework.
+\ Note: Courses in this section will be comprised of Required Technical Specialization courses and/or General Education courses needed to fulfill the requirements of the program.
+Actual coursework required will vary based on the student's associatelevel coursework.
 Students will work with their advisor to choose the necessary coursework for their program.
 A total of 21 credit hours is required.

+Program Core Courses

-MAN 3303 Management and Leadership 3 COM 3120 Organizational Communications 3 ACG 3024 Accounting for Nonfinancial Majors 3 BUL 3130 The Legal and Ethical Environment of Business 3 MAN 4940 Internship in Business and Organizational Management 3
+MAN 3303 Management and Leadership 3

+COM 3120 Organizational Communications 3

+ACG 3024 Accounting for Nonfinancial Majors 3

+BUL 3130 The Legal and Ethical Environment of 3

-AOM 3073 Safety in Agriculture 3 AEB 4223 Agricultural Policy and Regulations 3 AEB 3015 Economic Development and Growth in Agribusiness 3 AEB 3933 Special Topics in Agribusiness 3 AEB 3146 Financial Planning for Agribusiness 3 AEB 3300 Agribusiness Marketing and Sales 3 AOM 4015 Agricultural Operations and Systems 3 MAN 4900 Capstone in Organizational Management 3
+Business

+MAN 4940 Internship in Business and 3

+Organizational Management

+Program Spec ialization Courses

+AOM 3073 Safety in Agriculture 3

+AEB 4223 Agricultural Policy and Regulations 3

+AEB 3015 Economic Development and Growth in 3

+Agribusiness

+AEB 3933 Special Topics in Agribusiness 3

+AEB 3146 Financial Planning for Agribusiness 3

+AEB 3300 Agribusiness Marketing and Sales 3

+AOM 4015 Agricultural Operations and Systems 3

+MAN 4900 Capstone in Organizational 3

+Management